 BIO

 Taylor Lee (b.
-1991, they/them) is a queer artist, curator, and self-described “garbage person” who loves to mix kitsch and creepiness for comically grotesque results.
-Their personal story of experiencing the demolition of their childhood home is rooted deeply in the work via Southern gothic undertones.
-The performance of the self is also a core theme of Taylor’s overall work, and they often experiment in new media and performance art on Instagram - a performance that gets more complicated as the artwork obtains press and Taylor obtains new “personality disorder” diagnoses.
-Taylor’s projects range across many media and often culminate in autobiographical installations (both online and offline) that are interactive in nature as collaborative relational aesthetics.
+1991, they/them) is a queer artist, curator, and self-described “garbage person” who loves to mix kitsch and cringe for comedic results.
+Their personal experience of Grief is rooted deeply in the work.
+The performance of the Self is also a core theme, and they often experiment in installation and performance art.
+Lee’s projects range across many media and often culminate in autobiographical installations (both online and offline) that are interactive as collaborative relational aesthetics.

-Taylor recently exhibited a body of work entitled YARD SALE at SPRING/BREAK Art Show LA.
-This solo exhibition was curated by Janet Loren Hill and Jonell Logan, who won the first ever Single/Palm Award for “Best Curation.”
+Lee recently exhibited a body of work entitled YARD SALE at SPRING/BREAK Art Show LA.
+This solo exhibition was curated by Janet Loren Hill and Jonell Logan, who won the first and only Single/Palm Award for “Best Curation.”
 The exhibition was also featured in Hyperallergic and Artnet.
 A visitor of the installation said “it looks like a redneck Pee Wee Herman lives here,” and honestly that’s the goal.

-Taylor has exhibited at galleries across the United States, most notably Hashimoto Contemporary, Wassaic Project, Collar Works, Standard Space, Redux Contemporary, and McColl Center.
-They are exhibiting work with Schlomer Haus and Bad Art Presents later this month.
+Lee has exhibited at galleries across the United States, most notably Hashimoto Contemporary, Wassaic Project, Collar Works, Standard Space, Redux Contemporary, and McColl Center.
 Their works have appeared in The New York Times, Vogue, Oprah Daily, Nylon, Boston Art Review, and The Jealous Curator among others.
-Recently Taylor created paper mache heads for Bowen Yang and John Higgins for the new movie Please Don’t Destroy: The Treasure of Foggy Mountain, streaming now on Peacock.
+Recently, Lee created paper mache heads for Bowen Yang and John Higgins for the new movie Please Don’t Destroy: The Treasure of Foggy Mountain, streaming now on Peacock.

 —